Documentation for QWSearch

 def set_state(self, new_state):

-""" Change the inner state (i.e. the amplitudes for every edges).
+""" Change the state (i.e. the amplitudes for every edges).

 For an edge (u,v), the amplitudes $\psi_{u,v}^+$ and $\psi_{u,v}^-$ will be modified according to the argument.